-Moments after a black colleague told me that babies love him, my two-month old broke into screams and tears when he leaned over her crib.
-It’s the first time she’s seen a black person, and even though I made an excuse about her being tired, the truth couldn’t have been more obvious that she was afraid of his dark skin.
+My two-month old broke into screams and tears when a black colleague leaned over her.
+It’s the first time she’s seen a black person, and even though I made an excuse about her being tired, it was obvious that she was afraid of his dark skin.

 I’m even more worried because my baby’s birth parents are Asian.
 As white mothers, I fear we’ve made a mistake by not exposing her to more folx of color before now.

-How should I follow up with the colleague, and what should I do about my racist baby?
+How should I follow up with the colleague, and what should I do about my baby?

 Dear White People:

 You created a situation alright, but not the one you think.
-Too many Caucasian queers are so focused on intersectionality in society that we forget to get our own house in order.
+Too many Caucasian queers are so focused on intersectionality in society that we forget to put our own house in order.

 Your discomfort with people of color and issues of race sends chills up my spine, and I wasn’t even there.
 While it is outdated to ask you to be “color blind,” it’s also wrong to be so “color aware” that you come off as awkwardly as any racist would in that situation.